-Directors' responsibilities for the disclosure statement
+Directors' responsibility for the disclosure statement

-The Directors of Bank of India (New Zealand) Limited are responsible for the preparation and presentation of the Disclosure Statement, which includes interim financial statements prepared in accordance with Clause 25 of the Order and NZ IAS 34, Interim Financial Reporting ("NZ IAS 34"); which give a true and fair view of the financial position of the Bank as at 30 September 2014 and its financial performance and cash flows for the six month ended on that date.
-The Directors are also responsible for such internal control as the Directors determine are necessary to enable the preparation of the Disclosure Statement including the interim financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are responsible for the preparation of bank's disclosure statement, including financial statements prepared in accordance with Clause 24 of the Order and generally accepted accounting practice in New Zealand, and that presents fairly the matters to which they relate.
+The directors are also responsible for such internal controls as they determine are necessary to enable the preparation of the bank's financial statements that are free from material misstatement whether due to fraud or error.

-They are also responsible for the preparation of supplementary information in the Disclosure Statement which fairly states the matters to which it relates in accordance with Schedules 3, 5, 7, 9, 13, 16 and 18 of the Order.
+The directors are responsible for the preparation and fair presentation of supplementary information, in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order.